ebanks31/BlogApplication/README.md

 The database I use is MYSQL.
 I have attached  database scripts that I used under the BlogApplication.sql file.

-I have added a <b>Documents folder</b> that will contain various documents for this project.
+I have added a <b>Documents</b> folder that will contain various documents for this project.

 Documents include
 1.)
 UML Diagram